ragaveepk/Map_Reduce/README.md

 16) You can download the output files to your local system using scp -P 2222 -r root@192.168.245.129:/root/output <local_path>

-17) Please find the output files of the jobs under "output_directory" folder

 ## Map-Reduce Jobs

 As part of this homework a total of  map/reduce jobs were created.
 The association between the classes involved and each job is clearly listed in the MapReduceJobsDriver class.